Interface

 Standard Layout

-• In the Unity HUB, select the blank project, it will automatically open in the Unity Editor.
+• In the Unity HUB, select a blank project to open the Unity Editor.

 • Identify the main windows of the Unity Editor: